 One of my favorite parts about my job is taking nutrition-curious individuals on a grocery store tour and showing them foods they did not even know existed.
 For example, have you ever tried purple or blue potatoes?
 What about white asparagus or orange cauliflower?

 It is unbelievable how so many of us walk the grocery aisles wearing blinders.
-We make a direct bee-line (or for my Cav’s fans, perhaps it is a Beilein, LOL!) towards the foods we are accustomed to purchasing and we don’t think twice about looking anywhere else.
+We make a direct bee-line towards the foods we are accustomed to purchasing, and we don’t think twice about looking anywhere else.

 Most of us could spout off the colors on a Snickers wrapper without thinking twice, but when asked about hemp hearts, we might look at you like you have three heads.